shoutrain/ComEgg/README.md

-Please wait... will be published at March 1st , 2014
+Please wait...
+I am refactoring old code and putting code online everyday.
+It will be published on March 1st , 2014

 ComEgg
 ======